Natsu Matsuri at Tokyo Disneyland

-Running for most of the months of July and August, I would say that Natsu Matsuri is mostly a pretext to soak guests during the incredibly hot and humid summer months to keep them cool.
-Having Tokyo Disneyland decorated as if for a traditional Japanese-style summer festival, complete with lanterns and other decor, just makes sense…and is awesome.
+Running for most of the months of July and August, Natsu Matsuri (translated literally to “summer festival”) borrows elements of traditional summer celebrations and gives them a Disney twist.
+Moreover, Natsu Matsuri is a great excuse to soak guests during the incredibly hot and humid summer months to keep them cool.
+Beyond that, having Tokyo Disneyland decorated for a traditional Japanese-style summer festival, complete with lanterns and other decor, is awesome and fitting.

 While it is definitely aimed at kids, there’s something intoxicating about those drums, and it’s a cute little show that doesn’t feel overtly juvenile, but perhaps that’s just because I don’t understand Japanese, so I couldn’t really judge the script.